 [This post may contain affiliate links at no additional cost to you.]

 “I love you” may be a pretty powerful thing to say but gestures are even more powerful.
-Welcome to the collection of fun, free, and frugal things you can do with your significant other.
+Welcome to a list of fun, free, and frugal things you can do with your significant other.

 This was a challenge to come up with an extra long list of activities both couples and singles could do on a budget for Valentine’s Day.
 Usually, I’m not a fan of holidays unless they come with days off or lump themselves into glorious three day weekends but I do love my husband, so to surprise him this year, I will be taking an idea from my romantic activities list below and doing something frugal for my fella.
 He won’t see it coming!

 The first 25 were super easy but I wanted to exercise my creativity and make it a 100 solid suggestions for everyone to have a frugal February 14th.
 As usual, our motto is “sharing our strategic wealth building secrets through personal experience.”
 Sometimes, a lot of online content is “very touch and go” so some items in bright pink are things I’ve done (although not always for Valentine’s Day) and can vouch for.